-Along the coastal communities of Ireland, famine graveyards were reopened to house this influx of the dead and whole villages turned out to the funerals to show their respect.
+Along the coastal communities of Ireland, famine graveyards were reopened to house this influx of the dead.

-Freshly picked island flowers in a glass jar of water embrace the simple headstone engraved in simple lettering to mark the grave of Signor R.J.
-Capella, buried on 12th August 1940.
+Today, freshly picked island flowers in a glass jar of water embrace the simple headstone engraved in simple lettering to mark the grave of Signor R.J.
+Capella, buried on Rathlin Island 12th August 1940.

 Peacekeeping is an Art

 “Peacekeeping is an art.
 It’s harder than fighting a war” states Major General Patrick Cammaert who is an international peacekeeping expert and has served as a military advisor to the United Nations.

 Friends and I contribute to this Pinterest Board to acknowledge our common, human fragility in the face of this war-ravaged world.

 If you would like to contribute just send me a message.

 I would be delighted to hear from you.

 The amazing coastline of Rathin Island is mainly limestone, chalk and basalt cliffs; the highest point on the island towering 440 feet above the Atlantic.